 How to Fix Etiolated Succulents

 If you notice that your succulent has been getting too tall with large gaps in between the leaf growth, you can fix it!
 You can’t fix the parts that have already grown, but you can fix this lighting problem for any new growth on your plant.

 If you live in a place where you can have the plant in full sun outside, then the fix is generally easy: just put your plants outside!
 To make sure you don’t shock the plant from too much sun too fast, you can place it in a slightly shaded area, and move it closer to full sun exposure every few days.
 Make sure that your plant’s container has proper drainage so any rain can drain out appropriately.

 What if you live in a colder region and it’s winter?
 If you love your plant, it may be time to invest in a grow light.
 A grow light provides close light exposure for plants, and can be a great way for gardeners who get frosts and freezes outside to be able to grow tropical plants, succulents, and cacti throughout the year.
 A grow light can also be used year-round if you don’t have enough sun exposure in your growing location.

 Providing your plant with more sunlight should let the plant grow without stretching to reach more sun.
 After some time, your succulent will have “normal”-looking growth, such as a rosette for echeverias and compact bunches of leaves for other succulents.

-If you want to get rid of the evidence (the section of your plant’s etoliated phase), you can snip the “normal” top of your succulent and replant it as a cutting.
+If you want to get rid of the evidence (the section of your plant’s etiolated phase), you can snip the “normal” top of your succulent with some plant snips and replant it as a cutting.
 To replant as a cutting, you can lay it somewhere dry to let the cut end callous over first or plant directly into soil without letting it have water for at least a week.